 HACSB encourages residents to be actively involved in the community and in the management of public housing developments through resident councils and numerous opportunities for feedback such as community meetings and surveys.
-HACSB and the Town also actively encourage and promote public housing residents to explore homeownership opportunities and programs through HACSB's Homeownership Assistance Program targeted at current residents.
+The HACSB and the Town also actively encourage and promote public housing residents to explore homeownership opportunities and programs through HACSB's Homeownership Assistance Program, which was able to assist a total of 10 families during the 2017 fiscal year and total of 245 clients since 2002.
 HACSB also encourages and supports residents in participating in homebuyer counseling programs and recommends residents use the family self-sufficiency escrow account to save money towards homeownership.
-Under the Family Self-Sufficiency Program (FSS) participants develop a five-year training and service plan that outlines the steps to become employed, increase their earnings, and become independent of government assistance.
-Upon graduation of the FSS program, graduates are allowed to use the escrow account funds towards a homeownership (HACSB 2018 Annual Report).